 The American Animal Hospital Association recommends that puppies should be treated as follows:

-- every 2 weeks from 3 weeks to 9 weeks of age
+- every two weeks from three weeks to nine weeks of age

-- every month from 3 to six months of age
+- every month from three to six months of age

 The British Small Animal Veterinary Association recommends that adult dogs should be treated at least once every 3 months.
 I have displayed suitable products for these age groups below.
 These are safe and effective drugs which are routinely used by veterinarians for the treatment and prevention of intestinal and other worms in dogs.